Skip to main content

 Out-of-School-Time Academic Programs

 Out-of-school-time (OST) academic programs focus on helping students improve academic achievements in kindergarten through 12th grade.
-The Community Preventive Services Task Force recommends OST programs to improve math and reading knowledge of at-risk students.
-The Task Force notes that these programs show promise for improving health outcomes and health equity.
-Programs should emphasize academic content, although the other elements of these programs such as service learning can also be beneficial for youth and their communities.
+The Community Preventive Services Task Force recommends OST programs to improve math and reading knowledge of students at risk of poor academic outcomes.
+The Task Force notes that these programs show promise for improving health outcomes.
+Programs should emphasize academic content, although the other elements of these programs, such as service learning, can also benefit youth and communities.

-These programs are scheduled after regular school hours during the school year and summer.
+OST programs are scheduled after regular school hours during the school year and summer.
 OST programs can include reading-focused programs, math-focused programs, or general programs.
-Some programs may supplement the academic portion of the program by providing additional resources for students, including snacks and meals, as well as counseling sessions and recreational activities.
+Some programs may supplement academics by providing additional resources for students, including snacks, meals, counseling sessions, and recreational activities.
 In rural communities, OST programs provide important resources to families and help to support healthy, safe youth development.
-These programs may provide youth with activities that enhance academic and other, non-academic skills.

 • The Montana 4-H Club, run through the Montana State University Extension, is the largest OST youth development and education program in the state.
-The program works with youth around the state in all 56 counties and 7 reservations, and provides hundreds of different learning and skill-building opportunities.
+The program works with youth around the state in all 56 counties and 7 reservations and provides hundreds of different learning and skill-building opportunities.
 The program uses adult volunteers who focus on training and youth empowerment.
-Youth can participate in a variety of projects such as agricultural training and learning how to raise livestock, sew, cook, and use new technology.
-Results from the program show that participants gain concrete knowledge, as well as skills related to public speaking, writing, and general communication.
+Youth can participate in a variety of projects such as agricultural training like learning how to raise livestock, sewing, cooking, and using new technology.
+Program participants have demonstrated increased knowledge and skills related to public speaking, writing, and general communication.

 • The Rural Alaska Community Action Program (RurAL CAP) runs the Resilient Alaska Youth (RAY) AmeriCorps Program.
-RAY engages youth from remote tribal communities in afterschool and OST activities, education, and community service to help connect them to their culture.
+RAY engages youth from remote tribal communities in afterschool and OST activities, education, and community service to help connect them to their community.
 The program recruits AmeriCorps members directly from the villages and members from their local tribe supervise them.
 The program is based on an evidence-based model for tribal communities called Project Venture, which aims to educate, empower youth, and reduce risky behaviors such as substance use.
-The program also attempts to build meaningful relationships for youth and a connection to their culture as resiliency assets that can help protect them from participating in risky behaviors and to reduce rates of suicide.
+The program also helps build meaningful relationships for youth and connection to the community as resiliency assets to protect them from participating in risky behaviors and to reduce rates of suicide.

 • The 4-H Rural Youth Development program, Engaging Youth, Serving Community, focuses on empowering local youth by equipping them with knowledge and skills to build capacity and make changes in their communities.
 These programs, including afterschool programs, focus on including rural youth as integral members of the community and involving them in all steps of community planning and decision-making.
 The programs recognize the importance of building youth leaders and champions in rural areas to have a greater impact on community well-being.